Barron Trump, America’s New First Son, Was Finally Seen At Father’s Inauguration

 — The Associated Press (@AP) January 20, 2017

-America’s first son was seen exiting the private jet that the Trump family arrived on in Washington, D.C. on Thursday at Andrews Air Force Base.
+America’s first son was seen exiting the private jet that the Trump family arrived on in Washington, D.C., on Thursday at Andrews Air Force Base.
 He didn’t attend several events held the same day, nor was he seen Friday morning at a church service in Washington.
 After one of the celebratory concerts held Thursday night in his honor, Donald Trump said Barron was “at home,” meaning the hotel they were staying at down the road.

 The 10-year-old’s time came when his father’s official inauguration emerged.
 Scenes of Barron could be seen as he sat behind his father throughout the inauguration with his mother saying things to him on occasion.
 The young man was a part of the swearing in as Donald Trump took the oath of office and the youngest Trump son himself became America’s new first son.